 This document specifies the OASIS Reference Architecture Foundation for Service Oriented Architecture (SOA-RAF).
-It follows from the concepts and relationships defined in the OASIS Reference Model for Service Oriented Architecture.
+It follows from the concepts and relationships defined in the OASIS Reference Model for Service Oriented Architecture as well as work conducted in other organizations.
 While it remains abstract in nature, the current document describes the foundation upon which specific SOA concrete architectures can be built.